-Let’s take a look at the places where there is highest hike after a claim is made
+Let’s take a look at the places where there is a high hike after a claim is made:

-Now let’s take a look at the places that have lowest hike following a claim.
+Now let’s take a look at the places that have low hike following a claim:

 The average increase in annual premium varies from company to company and therefore you can get price quotes for home warranty companies and compare.
 Most companies determine the annual premiums based on your location and the age of your house.
 Sometimes it is also dependent on the number of service requests they take each year.

 In the next five years, the industry is expected to show an annual growth rate of 1.8% to become a $2.0 billion industry.
-It is believed that the recovery of the housing market, home sales and homeownership rates will increase.
-This in turn may lead to an increased demand for appliance warranty.
-Also, as the economy improves, incomes and consumer confidences are expected to rise leading to an increased spending on home appliances and other fixtures.
+It is believed that the recovery of the housing market, home sales, and homeownership rates will increase.
+This may lead to an increased demand for appliance warranty.
+Also, as the economy improves, incomes and consumer confidences are expected to rise that lead to an increase in spending on home appliances and other fixtures.

 We certainly hope that you found this article helpful!
 We have presented a true description of the industry and its working in the most honest way possible.

-Yet we have to say that inspite of all the costs, a home service contract is indeed a very wise purchase if any of the following are true.
+Yet we have to say that besides all the costs, a home service contract is indeed a very wise purchase if any of the following are true.
 You can also read our Guide to Home Warranty buyers for further assistance.

-As a quick advice, if any of the following are true, it is recommended that you purchase appliance warranty.
+As quick advice, if any of the following is true, it is recommended that you purchase an appliance warranty.